 Compared to the Shark vacuums listed above, the Bissell didn’t seem to do quite as well on the first pass.
-This Bissell costs less than half of the Shark Rotator.
-However, the Rotator performs significantly better.
+This Bissell costs considerably less than the Shark options.
+However, the Sharks perform significantly better.
 The Bissell comes with a two-year limited warranty.

 Hoover Wind Tunnel T-Series Rewind Plus